bereck-work/zipprine/README.md

-# 🗜️ Zipprine - TUI zipping tool
+# 🗜️ Zipprine - TUI/CLI Archiving Tool

-Zipprine is a modern TUI application for managing archives with support for multiple formats including ZIP, TAR, TAR.GZ, and GZIP.
+Zipprine is a modern TUI/CLI application for managing archives with support for multiple formats including ZIP, TAR, TAR.GZ, GZIP, and RAR (extraction only).

+**Version:** 1.0.3

 ## ✨ Features